AdityaKapal362/ArcStatusBar/README.md

 - **Language:** Java

 ## Contributing
 Contributions are welcome!
-If youâ€™d like to report an issue, suggest a feature, or submit a pull request, feel free to contribute to the repository.
+If you'd like to report an issue, suggest a feature, or submit a pull request, feel free to contribute to the repository.

 ## License
 This project is licensed under the [MIT License](LICENSE).